rafaqz/ModelParameters.jl/README.md

 and priors as `Vector`s.
 Writing these out for every model combination is error prone and inefficient.

-ModelParameters.jl can convert any arbitrarily complex model to vectors of bounds, priors, and anything else you need - by wrapping you parameters in `Param` objects that hold the value and metadata.
-You can also strip this information from the model and return it with just the parameter values - to reduce complexity of the model type when you are seriously running it.
+ModelParameters.jl can convert any arbitrarily complex model of structs, `Tuple`s and `NamedTuple`s into vectors of values, bounds, priors, and anything else you need.
+This is facilitated by wrapping your parameters, wherever they are in the model, in a `Param`:

 ```julia
 using ModelParameters